Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 22/03/2020

-In this case, we are dealing with a pure composition problem.
-Once again, references are everything, don't hesitate to look for photos that can match what you'd like to achieve, they can inspire you ;p
+In this case, weâre dealing with a pure composition issue.
+Once again, life is the best reference; donât hesitate to look for photos that match what you want to achieve; it might inspire you ;p

-I hadn't understood that they were entering a clearing, but rather that they were coming out of the forest (since there are no more trees behind the house).
+I didnât realize they were entering a clearing, but rather that they were leaving the forest (since there are no more trees behind the house).

 Dans ce cas, on est sur un pur problÚme de composition.
 Encore une fois, les référence c'est la vie, n'hésite pas à chercher des photos qui peuvent correspondre à ce que tu voudrais faire, ça peut t'inspirer ;p